 Tuition fees make up the largest proportion of income accounting for 57% of total income.
-We currently charge tuition fees of £9,250 per annum to home and EU undergraduates.
+We charge tuition fees of £9,250 per annum to UK/Republic of Ireland undergraduates.
 We are also able to offer bursaries to students totaling around £2.4m.

 Grants from funding bodies have reduced in recent years and now account for just 9% of our income.

 The University has seen an increase in research funding and research activities resulting in nearly £39.4m income per annum.
 We also generated around £13.5m from endowments and investments.

 The University derives income from a number of other sources including catering outlets, conferences, executive education, the SportsPark and from property holdings.